C0ldM2n/ProductsDB/readme.md

 ## Running PostgreSQL & PgAdmin4 in docker
 docker-compose up -d --build

-After that create new database in PgAdmin
-Than copy dump file to the docker-compose.yml folder
+After that create a new database in PgAdmin (Products database is already created) Than copy dump file to the docker-compose.yml folder

 ### Copying a dump (backup file) to a container